natzar/Stripe-Pad/README.md

 > 🚧 **This project is heavily under construction!** 🚧 As excited as you may be, we don't recommend this early alpha for production use.
 Still, give it a try if you want to have some fun and don't mind.

 [Stripe Pad](https://stripepad.com) is the simplest way to start selling your Stripe products and subscriptions.
-It is a Php package that helps you sell your products quickly and easily.
+A simple storefront solution that wants to become a Stripe based Micro SaaS boilerplatefor faster launching.
+Show and sell your products today, effortlessly.
 It connects to your Stripe account and acts as an UI, there is no database, just a Json file.

 ` You can think of Stripe pad as a public UI for your Stripe Account. `